 In my grief-stricken fog, I packed and made my way home.
 A girl from my floor helped me and drove me home.
 I can never thank her enough for that; I was in no state to drive by myself.
 I arrived home after midnight, still in a tear-soaked haze.
 I could not look at my parents without crying.
 My head filled with questions.
 Questions to which there were no answers.

-It has been five painful years since my brother’s death.
+It has been seven painful years since my brother’s death.
 Some days are manageable.
 Some days I cry myself to sleep.
 I’ve come to accept the fact that he isn’t coming back, and that I will always have unanswered questions.

 Losing Devon is the hardest thing I have had to go through.
 I am now alone.
 He has left my life, but he will never leave my heart;